Venezuela's daily violence seen in killing of Carolina Herrera's nephew

-MIAMI -- The kidnap and slaying of the nephew of renowned fashion designer Carolina Herrera sent shock waves throughout the world last week, focusing attention on the kidnappings and homicides that have become part of daily life in Venezuela.
+MIAMI -- The kidnapping and slaying of the nephew of renowned fashion designer Carolina Herrera sent shock waves throughout the world last week, focusing attention on the escalating crime that has become part of daily life in Venezuela.

 After the bodies of 34 year-old businessman Reinaldo Jose Herrera and his colleague Fabrizio Mendoza, 31, were found inside an abandoned vehicle, the famed Venezuelan-born designer took to Instagram.
 Herrera, who rarely makes political statements, lashed out at the government of Venezuela President Nicolás Maduro, saying "the communist dictatorship must go."